baby636/p2pvps-client/client/vm/simple/README.md

 `cd vm/simple/`

-9. Get your device GUID from the P2P VPS marketplace.
-This is provided in the *Owned Devices view* by clicking the *+Add New Device* button.
+9. Get your device GUID from [the P2P VPS marketplace](http://p2pvps.net).
+You'll need to create an account.
+The GUID is provided in the *Owned Devices view* by clicking the *+Add New Device* button.
 Paste this GUID into the `device-config.json` file.

 10. Launch the simple client.
 The first time will take a while as it will need to download and